 Julian enjoys coaching the basses of Birmingham Schools' Concert Orchestra each week, one of the many ensembles of Birmingham Music Service, and also the basses of CBSO Youth Orchestra.
 Away from music, he particularly enjoys the outdoors.
 'I love to get out for a run along the many greenways, rivers and canals of south Birmingham.
 I also spend probably too much time in the garden.'

 Julian is married to Katharine Gittings, an Associate violinist with the orchestra, and they have three children now flying the nest.
-He is currently serving on the Board of Trustees of the CBSO.

 Supported by Simon & Margaret Payton